Visibly Fair Mechanisms: Appendix: Proofs

 \item[] \textbf{Step $k$ ($1\leq k\leq n$)}: Set $s^k=a_k$.
 If the number of officers assigned to $s^k$ reaches $q_{s^k}$, that is $|\{ i\in I: i\leq k \text{ and } a_i=s^k\}|= q_{s^k}$, then $S^{k+1}\equiv S^{k}\backslash\{s^k\}$.
 Otherwise, $S^{k+1}= S^{k}$.

 \end{itemize}

+Define $g_k(S^k,m)=a_k$ on the realized pair $(S^k,m)$.
+For every nonempty pair $(X,m')$ not specified by this construction, define $g_k(X,m')$ arbitrarily by choosing an element of $G(X,m'_k)$, which is nonempty because $\succ_{m'_k}$ is a strict partial order and $X$ is finite and nonempty.
 Notice that for officer $k$, the set $S^k$ consists of only those states that still have remaining capacities to accommodate $k$ after the allocation of higher-ranking officers is taken into account.
 That is, each state $s \in S \setminus S^k$ is filled by higher ranking offers, $|\{ i\in I: i< k \text{ and } a_i=s\}|= q_{s}$.
-Now we must have that $a^k \in G(S^k,m_k)$, otherwise there exists $s \in S^k$ such that $s \succ_{m_k} a_k$, which makes the outcome visibly unfair as a higher ranking offer does not occupy this state.
+Now we must have that $a_k \in G(S^k,m_k)$, otherwise there exists $s \in S^k$ such that $s \succ_{m_k} a_k$, which makes the outcome visibly unfair as a higher ranking offer does not occupy this state.

 An $m$-queue mechanism working down the priority list, using sets $\{S^k\}_{k=1}^n$ defined above and the procedure given in \Cref{def:mQueueMechanisms}, would give every officer the same assignment as $\psi$.
 Since the construction can be repeated for every profile $m$, $\psi$ is an $m$-queue allocation mechanism. \end{proof}